-"simple" access codes (five-digit entry code on the 1812 keypad) will operate either relay depending on which relay has been programmed to activate on a 24/7 basis (2.5.1). "time zone restricted" (2.5.2) or "temporary" (2.5.5) access codes will operate either relay that they have been programmed to operate.
+"simple" access codes (five-digit entry code on the 1812 keypad) will operate either relay 1 or relay 2 depending on which relay they have been programmed to activate (2.6.1). "time zone restricted" (2.6.4) or "temporary" (2.6.7) access codes will operate the relay that they have been programmed to operate.